fatacuciocolata/laravel-halo-ads/README.md

 ### Database

-Halo ads is using SQLite as database, [documentation](https://www.sqlite.org/index.html).
+Halo ads is using [SQLite](https://www.sqlite.org/index.html) as database.